• Skip to primary navigation

 What to Serve with Breaded Pork Cutlets

-My favorite things to serve alongside these pork cutlets are mashed potatoes and simple steamed and buttered green beans.
-Make those sides shine with my Twice Baked Mashed Potatoes!
+My favorite things to serve alongside these pork cutlets are pressure cooker mashed potatoes and simple steamed and buttered green beans.
+Or, try my Twice Baked Mashed Potatoes!
 Add a cutlet to each plate and ladle over some gravy with the apples.
 Serve additional apple cider gravy on the side.

 Make This Recipe Kid Friendly